deepalt92/Test-Repo/Solution.md

     Advantages of pagination - Reduces data transfer, improves performance, handles large datasets efficiently

 3. **Performance**
    - The list can grow large.
 Integrate **virtualization** (e.g., `react-window`) to keep UI smooth.

-    Answer - I use the FixedSizeList from 'react-window' to render a list with limited DOM nodes.
+    Answer - I use the FixedSizeList from *react-window* to render a list with limited DOM nodes.
 This is done by limiting the list items to the viewport and fixing the viewport size.
     ```
         <List
         height={400}         // Viewport height